amasson42/amasson42.github.io/assets/txt/projects/graphics/glscene.md

 As the position of the camera is also sent to the shader, we can also create custom rendering like ray tracing or ray marching.

 The possibilities could be greatly improved if I implemented a multi buffered rendering so the shader could also compute effect using depth, normal or world position along with the color.

+# Metal

+After going this far with openGL and being much more familiar with usage of GPU, shaders and mathematics for video games rendering, I wanted to see how to use Metal, another 3D framework, but developed by Apple exlusively for their own hardware (kind of like everything Apple does).
+So I implemented most of the features I had from GLScene into Metal.